Finding inspiration in the Psalms: a Church Times one day festival

 IMPORTANT: Please add orders@hymnsam.co.uk to your safe senders list.
 Once you have ordered your ticket, please check your inbox and, if necessary, your Spam folder, to retrieve your order confirmation email and ticket.
 The link to the broadcast is embedded in the ticket.
 If it has not arrived safely please contact us at events@hymnsam.co.uk.
 Thank you.

-Please note: If you have booked your ticket and are no longer able to attend in-person, HA&M only offers full refunds of the amount paid if cancellation is at least three months before the event date: 50% of the amount paid will be refunded if cancellation is at least one month beforeto the event date.
+Please note: If you have booked your ticket and are no longer able to attend in-person, HA&M only offers full refunds of the amount paid if cancellation is at least three months before the event date: 50% of the amount paid will be refunded if cancellation is at least one month before the event date.
 No refund is possible after that date.

-Finding inspiration in the Psalms: Church Times Subscriber Early bird ticket
+Finding inspiration in the Psalms: In-person Ticket

 £125.00

-Finding inspiration in the Psalms: Early bird ticket
+Finding inspiration in the Psalms: Ordinand Ticket

 Total £0.00